salrashid123/oauth2/README.md

 * **Vault**: `access_token` derived from a [HashiCorp Vault](https://www.vaultproject.io/) TOKEN using [Google Cloud Secrets Engine](https://www.vaultproject.io/docs/secrets/gcp/index.html)
 * **Downscoped**: `access_token` that is derived from a provided parent `access_token` where the derived token has redued IAM permissions.
 * **External**: `access_token` or `id_token` derived from running an arbitrary external script or binary.
+* **Using Impersonated IdTokens or Impersonated Downscoped Credentials**: Combining and chaining credential types

 For OIDC, use this library to easily acquire Google OpenID Connect tokens for use against `Cloud Run`, `Cloud Functions`, `IAP`, `Endpoints` and other services.